StormLbn/bankease/README.md

 java -jar Bankease.jar
 ```

-<u>Note :</u> prefer using Java 17 to avoid eventual conflicts ; if you have more than one version of Java installed on your computer, you can choose which version to use by defining the full path of the right JDK tool.
+<u>Note :</u> prefer using Java 17 to avoid eventual conflicts ; if you have more than one version of Java installed on your computer, you can choose which version to use by defining the full path of the right JDK tool

-Example for compilation :
+(example for compilation) :

 ```bash
 "C:/Program Files/Java/jdk-17.0.10/bin/javac" -encoding UTF-8 -d out src/**/*.java
 ```